 Install youtube-dl to download YouTube videos in Linux terminal

-youtube-dl is a Python-based small command-line tool that allows downloading videos from YouTube, Dailymotion, Photobucket, Facebook, Yahoo, Metacafe, Depositfiles and few more similar sites.
+youtube-dl is a Python-based command-line tool that allows downloading videos from YouTube, Dailymotion, Photobucket, Facebook, Yahoo, Metacafe, Depositfiles and few more similar sites.
 It is written in pygtk and requires Python interpreter to run this program, it’s not platform restricted.
 It should run on any Unix, Windows or in Mac OS X based systems.

 The youtube-dl tool supports resuming interrupted downloads.
 If youtube-dl is killed (for example by Ctrl-C or due to loss of Internet connectivity) in the middle of the download, you can simply re-run it with the same YouTube video URL.
 It will automatically resume the unfinished download, as long as a partial download is present in the current directory.
 Which means you don’t need download managers in Linux just for resuming downloads.